LukeZHar/T1W7-Thursday/README.md

 ## Dictionaries
 - Collection of key value pairs, mutable.
-- Each key value is unique, and the keys are used to store
+- Each key value is unique, and the keys are used to store and retrieve values.